-In the end, Snowsteals a moment away from Serah and Light, and talks about planning the wedding.
-He tells Light "I will make her happy".
-And Light just says "I know."
+In the end, Snowsteals a moment away from Serah and Lightning, and talks about planning the wedding.
+He tells Lightning, "I will make her happy."
+Lightning's response is a simple "I know."
 D'aww, Light, you weren't so icy after all, were you?

 Just before Snow makes his awesome entry with Fang.
 Lighting and Hope are completely surrounded, and Lightning tells Hope to run while she holds them off.
 "You survive."

 Despite his justifiable anger at Vanille, who was more than willing to take the blame and get killed in retribution, Sazh can't find it in himself to hate her, much less shoot her.